itsjennaz/cs386-group1/deliverables/D4-Implementation.md

 List the adopted technologies with a brief description and justification for choosing them.

+* Node.js - Our main backend technology.
+Node interprets our backend javascript and continuously serves our website by integrating with Express.
+* Express - Our route handler.
+We use Express to statically serve our website directory structure as it is hosted on our server.
+* Bootstrap - Our CSS and javascript library.
+We use Bootstrap components to create the client-side layout and styling of our website.
+* ...

 Grading (2 points): This section will be evaluated in terms of correctness, completeness, thoroughness, consistency, coherence, and adequate use of language.